-Trustees, lenders, creditors' committees, and other clients requiring assistance with defaulted bonds or other financial instruments rely on David Lemke to provide sophisticated, practical advice and counsel.
-For over 25 years, David has designed creative solutions for clients both inside and outside of formal proceedings.
+Trustees, lenders, creditors' committees and other clients requiring assistance with defaulted bonds or other financial instruments rely on David Lemke to provide sophisticated, practical advice and counsel.
+For more than 25 years, David has designed creative solutions for clients both inside and outside of formal proceedings.
 Whether a workout is undertaken within the bankruptcy court setting, a receivership is necessary to enforce the remedies of a trustee or lender, or an out-of-court restructuring is needed, clients can be assured that David has the experience and judgment to craft a resolution.

 David enjoys the competitive nature of his work and thrives on bringing a win to the client.
 He assertively and tenaciously finds leverage within a matter to achieve the client's goal.

 In November 2011, Jefferson County, Alabama filed for Chapter 9 bankruptcy protection, making it the largest municipal bankruptcy ever filed at that time.
 Representing the trustee for certain sewer debt exceeding $3 billion, David and the Waller team were intimately involved in the historic proceedings.
 In July 2013, the City of Detroit filed its Chapter 9 bankruptcy petition, thereby eclipsing Jefferson County as the largest municipal bankruptcy ever filed.
-Drawing on the experience provided in Jefferson County, David and the Waller team were tapped again to represent the trustee for Detroit's water and sewer bonds—totaling almost $6 billion—in this historic case.
+Drawing on the experience gained in Jefferson County, David and the Waller team were engaged to represent the trustee for Detroit's water and sewer bonds—totaling almost $6 billion—in this historic case.

 A former managing partner and member of Waller's Board of Directors, David provides sound leadership not only to clients, but also to his peers and colleagues.
-Best Lawyers recognizes David as a leader in Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law.
-Additionally, Chambers USA recognizes Dave for his work in bankruptcy and litigation.